 Once you build a form, you show how (and where) it appears.
 You can control:

 - The trigger (immediate display, exit intent, timed display, etc.)

-- Duration (for setting how often they will see the same form).
+- Frequency (for setting how often they will see the same form).
 You can throttle any form to only show it a certain number of times per day

 - The Location.
-You can show site-wide, select certain pages (using inclusion/exclusion URLs), or even overlay it over top third-party sites using a special link.
-If you are using the WordPress plug-in, you can also target specific WordPress categories/tags to decide where to show your CTA.
+You can show site-wide, select certain pages (using inclusion/exclusion URLs), and if you are using the WordPress plug-in, you can also target specific WordPress categories/tags to decide where to show your CTA.